torvalds/linux/Documentation/filesystems/caching/netfs-api.rst

 This creates the cookie in the volume using the specified index key.
 The index key is a binary blob of the given length and must be unique for the volume.
 This is saved into the cookie.
-There are no restrictions on the content, but its length shouldn't exceed about three quarters of the maximum filename length to allow for encoding.
+There are anal restrictions on the content, but its length shouldn't exceed about three quarters of the maximum filename length to allow for encoding.